asamonek/asamonek.github.io/index.md

 My other areas of research include European affairs & integration, law & technology, media freedom, AI & ethics, and digitalization in public administration.
 I am also involved in a project focusing on the processs of democratization and democratic backsliding in Central and Eastern Europe.
 In May and June 2022, I visited University of Sarajevo, Bosnia and Herzegovina, as part of my research concerning media freedom and its impact on the development of civil society and democratic institutions.

 Most recently I have conducted an Una Europa "Digitalized!" project about digital citizenship at Universidad Complutense Madrid.
-The project focuses on the ”Impact of using technology in public administration on the quality of social services and civic participation” and I work on it in cooperation with MOVICON (Mobilization, Political Struggle and Social Change).
+The project focuses on the effects of using technology in public administration on the quality of social services and civic participation, and I work on it in cooperation with MOVICON (Mobilization, Political Struggle and Social Change).